 Showcase your education

 Whilst it's great exhibiting previous work experience, most recent university graduates don't have loads of this to tout on their CV.
-If this is the case for you, ask yourself if your CV is conveying just how much time you spent studying, crushing deadlines and achieving goals.
+If this is the case for you, ask yourself if your CV is conveying just how much time you spent studying, crushing deadlines, and achieving goals.
 This is what recruiters expect to find when they review the CV of a recent university graduate.

 When you haven't got much work experience, your degree becomes your biggest asset, so the more detail you include about your time at university, the better.

-Start with listing your education in reverse-chronological order so your university degree is at the top.
-Include the details of your grades, the modules and assignments you completed and the extracurricular activities in which you participated.
+Start with listing your education in reverse-chronological order, so your university degree is at the top.
+Include the details of your grades, the modules and assignments you completed, and the extracurricular activities in which you participated.

 Applying for jobs without previous experience is tough but not impossible.
 Think of any extracurricular activities that could help exhibit any transferable skills in a working environment.
-For example, playing a sport acquires focus and a team mentality, which can often be crucial in the workplace.
+For example, playing a sport requires focus and a team mentality, which can often be crucial in the workplace.